-- Fig. Make sure the machine is properly bolted to (17) the floor. - Fig. Make sure that all electrical and plumbing connections have been made in accordance with applicable local codes. - Make sure that flexible water fill and drain hoses of the proper length have been used to avoid sags and kinks. - Make sure the machine is properly grounded electrically.
+Fig. • Make sure the machine is properly bolted to the floor.

+Make sure that all electrical and plumbing connections have been made in accordance with applicable local codes.

+- Use only flexible water fill and drain hoses of the proper length to avoid sags and kinks. - Make sure the machine is properly grounded electrically.